karelnagel/denograd/README.md

 - 0 dependencies
 - will be fast (not yet)
-- Multiple runtime backends (WebGPU, CLANG, + others coming soon)
+- Multiple runtime backends (WebGPU, WASM, CLANG, + others coming soon)
 - Clean, modern API inspired by tinygrad's elegant design
 - Works in browser and in Deno (Node and Bun support coming soon)

-See MNIST inference and training example with WebGPU on [denograd.com](https://denograd.com)
+See MNIST inference and training example on [denograd.com](https://denograd.com)

 # Usage